 However, substantial empirical evidence finds sex trafficking and prostitution to be damaging, and that deregulation and legalization do not ameliorate those harms for more than a small portion of providers of commercial sex.
 The negative consequences of prostitution and sex trafficking for all parties directly and indirectly involved are well documented.
-Those working in the illicit sex trade, their "customers," and residents and businesses in areas in which prostitution occurs all suffer tangible harm.31 Sexually exploited persons typically enter the illicit sex trade as minors,32 are frequently coerced or forced to engage in prostitution by pimps or traffickers (e.g., Chapkis, 2003; Farley et al., 2003), and are frequent victims of violent crime committed by pimps, traffickers, and sex buyers.33 Although they are often the perpetrators of violence, the customers of commercial sex ("johns") are also vulnerable to being victimized34 and are at elevated risk of contracting sexually transmitted diseases.35 Businesses are harmed when prostitution is visible, and residents suffer from the vast array of felonies and community blight that invariably co-occur with prostitution nearby.36 The market forces of prostitution also drive demand for victims of human trafficking (e.g., Hughes, 2001; Mameli, 2002).
+Those working in the illicit sex trade, their "customers," and residents and businesses in areas in which prostitution occurs all suffer tangible harm.
+Sexually exploited persons typically enter the illicit sex trade as minors, are frequently coerced or forced to engage in prostitution by pimps or traffickers (e.g., Chapkis, 2003; Farley et al., 2003), and are frequent victims of violent crime committed by pimps, traffickers, and sex buyers.
+Although they are often the perpetrators of violence, the customers of commercial sex ("johns") are also vulnerable to being victimized and are at elevated risk of contracting sexually transmitted diseases.
+Businesses are harmed when prostitution is visible, and residents suffer from the vast array of felonies and community blight that invariably co-occur with prostitution nearby.
+Hughes, 2001; Mameli, 2002).